Gunfight at Hide Park: The gunfight

 Kearns, Garrett, and Wilkerson also began firing and may have shot McCluskie in the leg.
 At that point a young man named James Riley, believed to have been around 18 years of age at the time, opened fire on the men.

 Riley was dying from tuberculosis, and had been taken in by McCluskie shortly after arriving in Newton.
 Riley had never been involved in a gunfight before, but only Anderson still had a loaded pistol to return fire.
 Some accounts say Riley locked the saloon doors before shooting, but there is no evidence of this.
 Riley ended up shooting seven men due to limited visibility from the prior gunfire.

 Jim Martin, the would-be peacemaker, was shot in the neck and later died of his wound.
 Garrett, Kearns, and a bystander named Patrick Lee were also mortally wounded.
 Anderson, Wilkerson, and another bystander were wounded but survived.

 With both guns empty and all his opponents down, Riley walked away and was never seen again.

 A warrant was issued for the arrest of Hugh Anderson for the murder of McCluskie.
 He fled Kansas for Texas to evade authorities and recover from his wounds.

 Anderson was later confronted by Mike McCluskie's brother Arthur, who challenged him to a duel in revenge for his brother's death.
 The duel ended with both severely injured, Arthur McCluskie fatally.

 In popular culture

 The gunfight inspired the western short film No Sunday West Of Newton, written by Gwendolyn Cameron, Hunter Gehman, and Spencer Cameron.

 The 2019 album The Cowboy Iliad: A Legend Told in the Spoken Word written by Walter Hill and produced by Bobby Woods was inspired by the story.

-The gunfight at Hide Park has also inspired the Spur Award-Winning Author Johnny D. Boggs of other western novels to write "Bloody Newton: The Town From Hell", copyright 2024, Kensington Publishing.
+The gunfight at Hide Park has also inspired the Spur Award-Winning Author Johnny D. Boggs of other western novels to write "Bloody Newton: The Town From Hell" from Kensington Publishing.
 The story combines the factual history of this fateful summer in 1871 and its characters with the fictional Hardee ranch family from Texas who have herded their cattle to the new railhead in Newton.

 The Louis L’Amour novel, Flint, features a shootout that is inspired by the Hide Park Massacre, carried out by the title character, Jim Flint.